bbauska/UofM-AdvStyling/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 327. start with mobile view (208) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="/images/image327.webp"
-  style="width:60%"
+  style="width:50%"
   alt="Start with mobile view." />
 </p>

 I&apos;m going to start with the mobile view because I&apos;m really curious how this showed up.
-Why is this here when it wasn&apos;t here before, so if I right-click and do inspect, I&apos;m going to get my second window over here.
+Why is this here when it wasn&apos;t here before, so if I right-click and do inspect, I&apos;m going to get my second window over to the right.
 And it&apos;s really helpful because I can go in and I can say like there&apos;s this button.
 This button that I want to look at, and right away, you can see all the details.
 You can see the border color, the position, all the things that you&apos;re really kind of interested in.
 But what I&apos;m more interested in is how does it change when the screen gets bigger?
 So, I&apos;ll go back over here, make the screen a little bit bigger.
 And look, right in that same general area, you can see that now it&apos;s displaying none, where before, it used to have different parts to it.

-So, this is my recommendation for you as you try to do advanced navigation bars using Bootstrap.
+This is my recommendation for you as you try to do advanced navigation bars using Bootstrap.
 One, avoid using CodePen and try to use your own editor to kind of start from scratch.
 That gives you the power to quickly see if you&apos;re linking to all the style sheets and the JavaScript and the jQuery.

 Second, it&apos;s a lot easier to use inspect element to see which parts are working and which ones aren&apos;t.
 Go in and play with the code a little